 As shown in this graph, the “perceived naturalness” ratings of the animals dropped precipitously from the wolf to the cloned dog.

 But the effect of cloning shows up even more if we look at the percent declines in perceived naturalness caused by domestication and genetic engineering.
-As shown in this graph, our subjects perceived no difference in the naturalness of a mixed breed pet dog and a feral dog living around a human village.
-On the other hand, a purebred poodle was perceived as 13% less natural than a mixed breed dog, and a mixed breed dog was viewed as 25% less natural than a wolf.
+As shown in this graph, our subjects perceived no difference in the naturalness of a mixed-breed pet dog and a feral dog living around a human village.
+On the other hand, a purebred poodle was perceived as 13 percent less natural than a mixed-breed dog, and a mixed-breed dog was viewed as 25 percent less natural than a wolf.
 But the big difference was caused by cloning.
-Our participants perceived the cloned dog as having lost about 70% of its “naturalness.”
+Our participants perceived the cloned dog as having lost about 70 percent of its “naturalness.”
 It just did not seem like a real dog any more.

 Barbra Streisand’s Puppies and the Naturalistic Fallacy